Join Us at Webster

 10. The Bachelor of Arts in International Relations program’s learning outcomes align closely with those of NQF Level VI in all areas of knowledge, skills and competence.

-Bachelor of Arts in International Relations Learning outcomes
+Bachelor of Arts in International Relations Learning Outcomes

 NQF Level-VI LO1 LO2 LO3 LO4 LO5 LO6 LO7 LO8 LO9